NDFS 450

 Learning Outcome

-Explain the chemistry underlying the properties and reactions of various food components that occur during food processing, storage, and utilization
+Explain the chemistry underlying the properties and reactions of various food components.

 Title